dpannguyen/Voice-Controlled-Casino/README.md

 # Voiced Controlled Blackjack Game

 ## About
-A C++ project for CS3307 to build a voice-controlled blackjack game using Microsoft Speech SDK on Raspberry Pi.
+A C++ project to build a voice-controlled blackjack game using Microsoft Speech SDK on Raspberry Pi.

 ## Installation Steps